Protocol Decentralization

 Conclusion

-The Ajna protocl on Ethereum Mainnet achieves Medium centralization score for Accessibility and Low centralization risk score for its Upgradeability, Autonomy, and Exit Window dimensions.
-It thus ranks Stage 1.
+The Ajna protocol on Ethereum Mainnet achieves Low centralization risk score for its Upgradeability, Autonomy, Exit Window and Accessibility dimensions.
+It thus ranks Stage 2.

 There were no particular discoveries made during the analysis of this protocol.